jorgebucaran/gitio.fish/README.md

 gitio fish-gitio=https://github.com/jorgebucaran/fish-gitio
 ```

 Don't need a custom code?
-If you provide only the URL, a random 4-letter code will be generated for you by Git.io.
+Use a bare URL (no code) and Git.io will generate a random 4-letter code for you.

-Notice that once you've created a tiny URL, there's no way to undo this action.
-Your best option is to contact GitHub support and ask if they will remove it for you.
+Notice that once you've created a new URL, there's no way to undo this action.
+Your best bet is to contact GitHub support and ask if they will remove it for you.

 ### What URLs are supported?